cashubtc/nuts/xx.md

 The OpenID Connect (OIDC) service is typically run by the mint operator (but it does not have to be).
 The OIDC service must be configured to meet the following criteria:

-- **Client ID:** The OIDC service announces the client ID that wallets should use to authenticate.
-The OIDC service SHOULD add a client with ID `cashu-client`.
+- **No client secret:** The OIDC service MUST NOT use a client secret.
+- **Authorization code flow:** The OIDC service MUST enable the *authorization code flow* with PKCE for public clients, so that an authorization code can be exchanged for an access token and a refresh token.
 - **Signature algorithm:** The OIDC service MUST support at least one of the two asymmetric JWS signature algorithms for access token and ID token signatures: `ES256` and `RS256`.
 - **Wallet redirect URLs:** To support the OpenID Connect Authorization Code flow, the OIDC service MUST allow redirect URLs that correspond to the wallets it wants to support.
 You can find a list of common redirect URLs for well-known Cashu wallets [here][XX-SUPPL].
 - **Localhost redirect URL:** The OIDC service MUST also allow redirects to the URL `http://localhost:33388/callback`.